lowRISC/opentitan/doc/ug/github_notes.md

 And see that the changes you commited on the branch are at the top of the log followed by the latest changes on the `master` branch.

+Note: be mindful about which branch you are working on.
+If you have added new commits to your local `master` branch, aligning it with `upstream` using `git pull --ff-only` may fail.
+An alternative is to use `git pull --rebase` in that case, which directly rebases your local `master` branch onto `upstream/master`.
+Do not use plain `git pull` or `git merge` commands, as they do not preserve a linear commit history.
+See also [this tutorial](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) to learn more about `git rebase` vs `git merge`.

 ## Dealing with conflicts after a rebase